redwoodjs/redwood/docs/docs/cli-commands.md

 ### setup graphql

-This command creates the necessary files to support GraphQL features like trusted documents.
+This command creates the necessary files to support GraphQL features like fragments.

 #### Usage